 Simply put, homes that do not have appropriate damp proofing measures installed are more likely to take on excess moisture.
 A functioning damp course is an essential part of any property in order to prevent moisture from the earth and soil rising up the walls through capillary action (also known as rising damp) and damaging the property as a result.

 A broken or missing DPC will result in problems such as damp walls on both the internal and external sides of the home, and without treatment to correct this, rising damp problems can deteriorate into destructive wet rot and dry rot issues.

 Thankfully there are a number of damp proof course solutions available so that whatever the underlying cause of your rising damp problem, we have an effective solution for any type of property.

 This is the most common solution to solve rising damp caused by a failed or broken damp proof course.
 Sometimes called a ‘remedial’ damp proof course, this process involves the injection of a ‘damp proof cream’ made from a silicone-based liquid that reacts with the silica in the masonry to produce a water-repelling layer within the wall.

 The damp proof injection is applied at no less than 150mm from the base of the wall and is often a more practical solution than other “solid” damp proof courses.

-Electro+ Osmotic damp proof course - Another option particularly when dealing wit thicker stone rubble filled walls would be install Elektro+ Osmotic solution.
-With this solution, any water rising up through your wall is driven back down to the ground with a positive electric charge.
+Another option for resolving damp problems, particularly when dealing with thicker stone rubble filled walls would be our Electro Osmotic solution.
+With this damp treatment, any water rising up through your wall is driven back down to the ground with a positive electric charge.
 They are widely used in historic and older buildings.